wingos80/thesis_notes/1st_read_notes.md

 **From chapter 2- multi-armed bandits:**

+This chapter gives an introduction on the RL problem -specifically maximizing return- using the illustrative RL problem of the multi-armed bandit, a simple and non-associative class of problems.

+> **Definition: Nonassociative**
+> Is an adjective used to describe how one variable does not depend on another, in contrast to associative where dependency may exist.
+Nonassociative tasks have no need to associate different actions with different situations, simply put there is only one situation and the agent just has to find the best action for that situation.
+For associative tasks, there is an associated *best action* for each situation (*state*).

 Exploitation is to take the action which your current estimates say give the highest return or has the value, while exploration is to select one of the actions that is not estimated to give the highest return or value.
 By using an epsilon greedy method for selecting action, it can be shown that asymptotically the optimal action is chosen with a probability greater than 1-epislon, which for small epsilons will mean near certainty.
 This is ofcourse only the case in the limit, which practically is improbable to achieve.

+> **Definition: Action-value function**
+> A value function that estimates the return (value) of a taking a certain action given a certain state.

 Estimating the return of an action can be trivially done by simply taking the realisation average, i.e. sum all rewards obtained from selecting an action, and then divide by the number of times that action was selected, which will yield an estimate of the actions' return.
 This method, however, is memory inefficient and can be memory intensive as the number of sample and actions grow.
 A smarter method of estimating return can be done by using an incremental formula, where the next return estimate is equal to the previous return estimate plus a factor of 1/n times the sampled reward minus previous return estimate: